 Steve Keen (1995).
-"Finance and Economic Breakdown: Modeling Minsky's 'Financial Instability Hypothesis."
+"Finance and Economic Breakdown: Modeling Minsky's 'Financial Instability Hypothesis.'"
 Journal of Post Keynesian Economics, vol.17, no. 4: 607-35.
 You can skip reading his article until you get to the section labeled "The basic Minsky model."
 Before that, it is reviewing certain features of Post Keynesian economics.
 You can safely assume that if Paul Davidson had it in his book, Steve Keen agrees! http://personal.tcu.edu/jharvey/30233/SteveKeen.pdf Reading

-- 84. Minsky's financial instability hypothesis is best understood by considering the early stages of an expansion, where the economy is growing but everyone (firms, consumers, and banks) is still cautious.
+- 85. Minsky's financial instability hypothesis is best understood by considering the early stages of an expansion, where the economy is growing but everyone (firms, consumers, and banks) is still cautious.
 This means that most projects succeed.
 As a consequence, what two things gradually become evident to managers and bankers and as a result, what do they do?
-[32 words] - 85.
+[32 words] - 86.
 The general decline in risk aversion that accompanies early expansion sets off what in terms of investment and the price level of assets (he means financial, incidentally)?
 Also, why is the external finance needed to fund these forthcoming?
-[38 words] - 86.
+[38 words] - 87.
 During the euphoric economy, what important actor in Minsky's drama is created?

 Although their servicing costs exceed their cash flows, how do they expect to profit?
-[16 words] - 87.
+[16 words] - 88.
 How does the decrease in firm viability check the asset price boom and what then happens to the euphoria and boom?
-[25 words] - 88.
+[25 words] - 89.
 In what two ways does the picture of a bust change when there is a big government involved?
-[55 words] - 89.
-In the section Modeling Minsky, how does Keen describe the essence of Minsky's analysis?
-[32 words]
+[55 words]